Oxidative Phosphorylation – Respiration Ep 3

 • Reduced NAD and reduced FAD revert to their oxidised form and release hydrogen, which splits into H+ ions and electrons.

-• Electrons move down the electron transport chain which provides energy for transport of H+ ions into the intermembrane space.
+• Electrons are passed down the electron transport chain which provides energy to pump H+ ions into the intermembrane space.

 • Diffusion of H+ ions through ATP synthase drives synthesis of ATP.

-• Oxygen accepts electrons and combines with H+ ions to form water.
+• Oxygen accepts electrons and H+ ions to form water.
+Oxygen is the final electron acceptor.

 Read More